RobertAlbus/robertalbus-content/projects/sitecore-media-importer.md

 true
 @@@

-This automation tool was developed out of a need to import objects from the filesystem into a specific location in the Sitecore content tree.
-The existing import options for the CMS are somewhat limited, and this tool addresses this.
+This automation tool imports objects from the filesystem into a specific location in the Sitecore content tree.
+The existing import options for the CMS are somewhat limited, and this tool addresses some of these limitations.

 Notable features:
 * Implements various flags to modify the import strategy